ninadrathod/independent_raspPi/README.md

 # Delete this part later:

-To clone the repo:
+To clone the repo:<br />
 $ git clone https://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@github.com/ninadrathod/independent_raspPi.git

-Go to the cloned repo:
+Go to the cloned repo:<br />
 $ cd independent_raspPi/

 Make your edits

-To stage the all modified files:
+To stage the all modified files: <br />
 $ git add .

-To stage specific modified files:
+To stage specific modified files:<br />
 $ git add file1 file2 ..

-To commit the change:
+To commit the change:<br />
 $ git commit -m "commit message"

-To push the code to the main branch:
+To push the code to the main branch:<br />
 $ git push origin main

-To pull the latest code from repo:
+To pull the latest code from repo:<br />
 $ git pull origin main

-To see which network SSID you are connected to:
+To see which network SSID you are connected to:<br />
 $ iwgetid wlan0

-To see a list of devices connected to the same network as yours:
+To see a list of devices connected to the same network as yours:<br />
 $ sudo netdiscover -r 192.168.1.254/24

+Bluetooth-related commands: <br />

+$ sudo systemctl enable bluetooth<br />
+$ sudo systemctl start bluetooth<br />
+$ hciconfig<br />
+$ sudo hciconfig hci0 piscan<br />